rilut/Airbnb-Dynamic-Pricing-Optimization/README.md

 ## Formulate Demand Function of “Competition” Group

 For each cluster, we have a set of data with the X-variable being the listing price and the Y-variable being the demand represented by the occupancy rate.
 From this we will fit either a  linear or polynomial regression model onto this dataset to find the best-fitted function of demand
-$D_{xij} = \alpha* x_{ij}^2 + *x_{ij} + \beta$.
+$$D_{xij} = \alpha* x_{ij}^2 + *x_{ij} + \beta$$.
 We then put this demand function into the optimization model.
-The objective is to maximize profit in one year, so the formula to calculate profit for each day is the listing price on that day multiplied by the demand function on that day, represented as $D_{xij} * x_{xij}$.
+The objective is to maximize profit in one year, so the formula to calculate profit for each day is the listing price on that day multiplied by the demand function on that day, represented as $$D_{xij} * x_{xij}$$.
 It is worth noting that at this point in the analysis, demand in our dataset is the occupancy rate, which represents the probability a property is booked on a given day.
 We will mention the details of how to calculate the optimal yearly profit in the Decision Model later.
 	After several trials, we determined that the relationship between demand and price is not always inversely correlated together and straightforward linear; outlier-type cases in particular don’t fit into our model, meaning that extremely expensive listings seem to have different rules of demand governing them, which is reasonable but not accounted for in our limited model.
 ![alt text](https://user-images.githubusercontent.com/30711638/48396056-2eb13780-e6e7-11e8-8c02-1a989dca7e46.png)